 Faculty AcademyFurther knowledge and understanding about student engagement.

-The Faculty Academy is intended to deepen the University-wide discourse, practice, and recognition of engaged scholarship at Penn State.
-The academy’s primary purpose is to help all faculty achieve the goal of developing collaborative partnerships between students and the University as it fulfills its land-grant mission—partnerships resulting in transformative experiences that complement student engagement while serving the greater good.
+The Student Engagement Network Faculty Academy can help all faculty develop collaborative partnerships between students and the University, resulting in transformative experiences that complement student engagement and serve the greater good.

 - Advance knowledge about engaged scholarship at Penn State across the University